Common Square API Patterns

 Some of the Square API patterns are used across various APIs.
-These include:
+These include the following:

-Object versioning.
-Some of the Square resources (for example, the
+- Object versioning - Some Square resources (for example, the

 Customer

-These Square API patterns are exposed in the Square PHP SDK.
+These Square API patterns are exposed in the Square Ruby SDK.

 Square API pagination support lets you split a full query result set into pages that are retrieved over a sequence of requests.
 For example, when you call list_customers